 • Use stone-safe cleaners, not dish soap buildup.

-• Avoid leaving oils or dressings on the surface
+• Avoid leaving oils or dressings on the surface.

 marble's pores

-Etching — Chemical Burns from Acids (NOT Stains)
+Etching: Chemical Burns from Acids

 Etching is the most misunderstood form of marble damage.
-It’s not a stain — it’s a chemical reaction.
+It’s not a stain, it’s a chemical reaction.
+Acidic substances react with calcium carbonate, eating away the surface and leaving a dull, cloudy spot.
+Caused by:

 • Lemon juice